Accountants and Auditors

 In conclusion, relying solely on Tech Billionaires and other elites to pay their fair share of taxes and evaluate financial statements poses significant perils.
 It is crucial to have independent human auditors to ensure accuracy and reliability and prevent conflicts of interest that may arise if the elites desire to further enrich themselves at society's expense.

-Joel Fröding (Highly likely) says
+Joel Fröding (Highly likely) 10 months ago

 I'm studying accounting & auditing at a Swedish university, and every chance I've gotten to research AI's impact on these businesses have lead me to believe that it is highly likely within 20 years.

-Party Pooper (Low) says
+Party Pooper (Low) 11 months ago

 1. There are many fields of accounting specialization.
 Highly doubt AI grasps the nuances of each.
 Seriously guys, stop making it obvious you don't work in accounting when you comment.